Rasmus Wengberg

 Rasmus Wengberg (born 2 December 1974) is a Swedish badminton player who was the bronze medalist in the 2002 European Championships in Malmö.

+He also competed for Sweden at the 2000 Summer Olympics.

 Born and raised in Skåne, Wengberg played until 2005 for IFK umeå.
 For a few years, he played for a German team, but nowadays he plays for IFK Umeå in Sweden, working as a teacher while not pursuing his badminton career.

 Now he is a teacher at Prolympia (school).